aragon/aragon-react-boilerplate/README.md

 ## Make the template work with your app

-- In order for the template to work properly, it needs to know what the name of your app is.
-Replace `<app-name>` in [this line](https://github.com/aragon/aragon-react-boilerplate/blob/master/contracts/Template.sol#L68) with the name of your app in the `arapp.json` file (e.g. `app` for `app.aragonpm.eth`)

 - Edit the roles defined in the template to configure your DAO as you want!

 ## Run the template